XinFinOrg/Docs-XF/docs/general/faq.md

 !!! quote "I have finished all steps of setting up node.
 Why I don't see my node on XinFinMaster?"
     You must apply to become a masternode candidate.

-!!! quote "Do I need to deposit the 50K XinFin before or after running 'tmn' in VPS?"
+!!! quote "Do I need to deposit the 10,000,000 XDC before or after running 'tmn' in VPS?"
     After.
 Your node must be fully synched before applying.

 !!! quote "How do I check the blockchain sync status from the node?"
     You can watch the logs, but it is easier from the XinFinStats website or its eth.blockNumber API call.

-!!! quote "If the masternode owner deposits 60K XinFin instead of 50K on its own node, can it later on unstake the excess 10K?"
+!!! quote "If the masternode owner deposits 11,000,000 XDC instead of 10,000,000 XDC on its own node, can it later on unstake the excess ?"
     Yes, it can.

 !!! quote "How can I change my node's name?"
     You can do it on XinFinMaster.
 	Go to your masternode page on XinFinMaster, if you are logged in XinFinMaster with the owner account, you can click next to the masternode name to edit infos.

-!!! quote "My node status is 'Proposed', will it change status with next checkpoint?"
-    Yes, if you are in top-150 most voted.

 !!! quote "Why is a node flagged as 'Slashed'?"
     A masternode will be automatically slashed by the Slashing Mechanism if the node doesn't validate any block within an epoch.